 The HATS/MPO has been designated as a Transportation Management Area (TMA) by the Federal Highway Administration.
 The TMA designation is given to those urbanized areas with a population of over 200,000, as defined by the US Census Bureau.
 23 CFR 450.320 requires that the transportation planning process in all TMAs address congestion management through a process that provides for safe and effective management and operation of the multimodal transportation system.
 The congestion management process dictates that identified transportation facilities (new and existing) eligible for federal funding be analyzed first through the use of travel demand reduction and operational management strategies, prior to being constructed or widened.

 The HATS/MPO has a congestion management process in place.
-It has been incorporated into the Year 2040 Transportation Plan.
+It has been incorporated into the Long-Range Transportation Plan.

 The HATS/MPO works in conjunction with the Alabama Department of Transportation and the Federal Highway Administration to ensure that the Functional Classification map is maintained and updated as necessary.